Arpitashukla09/GitHub-Profile-Search-App/README.md

 # GitHub-Profile-Search-App
 This is a Jetpack Compose-based Android application that allows users to search for GitHub profiles and display their repositories.
-The app integrates the GitHub API, fetches repository data, caches responses using Room, and presents them in a lazy list (Jetpack Compose equivalent of RecyclerView).
+The app integrates the GitHub API, fetches repository data, caches responses using Room, and presents them in a lazy list.
 Users can click on a repository to view its details in a WebView.

 Features
 ✅ Jetpack Compose UI – Fully built with modern declarative UI.